Where to stay in Paris? Best areas & hotel recommendations

 General tips for staying in Paris

-Before I get more specific with my tips for where to stay for Paris, I want to share some general information about hotels in Paris.
+Before we get more specific with our tips for where to stay in Paris, we want to share some general information about hotels in Paris.

 This will probably come as no surprise, but just so we’re clear: Paris isn’t a cheap place to stay.

 With over 2.4 million inhabitants spread over just 100 square kilometres, living space is at a premium.
 And of course this is reflected in the prices and size of the rooms.

 But there’s a wide selection of hotels in the price range from 100 to 300 euros per room and night.

 The overall quality in this price range is widely inconsistent.
 So it’s always a good idea to browse hotel reviews to make sure you’re getting the best value for money.
 Comparing different room types is also worthwhile – in many cases you can get a much better room at the same hotel for just an extra 10 euros.

 Heads up: You should be able to find bargain deals for less than 100 euros per night, but you should take extra care to read the reviews to make sure the hotel lives up to your expectations.